EEC-Developers/framework/Hash/readme.md

 * get_num_entries -- total number of items in the table
 * end_links -- method to invoke destructor on all contained objects
 * end -- destructor for main structure but not for contained objects
-* rehash -- changes hash table to a different size
 * get_entries -- should be used by iterators only
+* get_compare_key -- should also be used only by rehash

 #### hash_link -- abstract parent class for hash-able objects